erkin-personal/docs/how-to/add-machines-to-your-network.md

-# Add machines to your NetBird network
+# Add machines to your Netzilo network

-Whether you have a network for personal use or manage your company's corporate network, you'd probably want to add machines (or peers in NetBird's terms) to your network.
+Whether you have a network for personal use or manage your company's corporate network, you'd probably want to add machines (or peers in Netzilo's terms) to your network.

-NetBird peer is a machine that runs the [NetBird agent](/about-netbird/how-netbird-works#client-application) and is connected to the network.
-NetBird peer can be a virtual machine running in the cloud like AWS or Google Cloud, an Android or iOS device, a personal laptop, a single-board computer like Raspberry Pi, a docker container, or even a router.
+Netzilo peer is a machine that runs the [Netzilo agent](/about-Netzilo/how-Netzilo-works#client-application) and is connected to the network.
+Netzilo peer can be a virtual machine running in the cloud like AWS or Google Cloud, an Android or iOS device, a personal laptop, a single-board computer like Raspberry Pi, a docker container, or even a router.

-## Use NetBird web UI to add new peers
+## Use Netzilo web UI to add new peers

 To add a new peer to your network follow these steps:
-1. Sign-in you NetBird account at https://app.netbird.io/ and go to the Peers tab.
+1. Sign-in you Netzilo account at https://app.Netzilo.io/ and go to the Peers tab.
 2. Hit `Add new peer` button

 <p>